Ree6-Applications/Ree6/README.md

 - Leveling System
 - Moderation Commands(ban, mute, kick and more)
 - Twitch Notification
-- Webpanel
+- Web-panel

-Comming Features:
+Upcoming Features:
 - YouTube Notification
 - 100% adjustable messages
 - RestAPI

-Please be aware that im a Student and cant work fulltime on the Bot!
+Please be aware that im a Student and can't work full-time on the Bot!

 Website: https://ree6.tk